ChiragSingh01/tech-campus-recruitment-2025/Readme.md

 # Log File Extraction Tool

 This repository contains a tool to efficiently extract logs from a large log file.
 The tool reads a log file line by line and extracts entries for a specific date, saving the results to an output file.
 This is useful for quickly filtering logs for specific dates in large log files.
+I have used two languages JavaScript and Python.

-## Features
+## Features of JavaScript Code

 - Extract logs from a specific date.
 - Efficient handling of large log files by reading them line by line.